 The Legislation Act 2003 (the Act) – formerly the Legislative Instruments Act – provides, among other things, for the disallowance of legislative instruments.
 It establishes the regime under which they are made, registered and published online, and also provides for compilations of instruments to be published and incorporating any amendments made to them.

 Generally, an instrument is a legislative instrument if it is made under a power delegated by the Parliament and:

 - it determines the law or alters the content of the law, rather than applying the law in a particular case; and

 - it affects a privilege or interest, imposes an obligation, creates a right, or varies or removes an obligation or right.

-- as soon as practicable after making a legislative instrument, the maker must lodge the instrument and its explanatory material with the Attorney-General’s Department for registration – instruments are not enforceable unless they are registered;
+- as soon as practicable after making a legislative instrument, the rule-maker must lodge the instrument and its explanatory material for registration (s.15G) – instruments are not enforceable unless they are registered (s.15K(1)); and

-- the department must arrange for the instrument to be tabled in each House within 6 sitting days of being registered;
+- the relevant department must arrange for the instrument to be tabled in each House within 6 sitting days of being registered (see s.38).

-- within 15 sitting days after tabling a senator or member of the House of Representatives [but in practice usually the former] may give notice of a motion to disallow the instrument (in whole or in part);
+- within 15 sitting days after tabling a senator or member of the House of Representatives [but in practice usually the former] may give notice of a motion to disallow the instrument (in whole or in part) (s.42);

 - if the motion is agreed to, the instrument is disallowed and it then ceases to have effect;